 Geographically, Namibia abuts the Atlantic Ocean directly north of South Africa and lies west of land-locked Botswana.
 The two countries share many attributes: dry climate, low population, sparse and unreliable rainfall and an abundance of astonishing wildlife.

 The First Peoples

 As a teenager, I read The Lost World of the Kalahari by Laurens van der Post.
-Post’s account of an expedition up the Zambezi River to the Kalahari Desert of Bechuanaland (now Botswana) in search of the last tribes of the Bushmen was published in 1958.
-The chronicle of this dangerous journey into unfamiliar territory under harsh conditions left me with a lasting impression of the wonder of survival in harsh places.
+Post’s account of an expedition up the Zambezi River to the Kalahari Desert of Bechuanaland, now Botswana, in search of the last tribes of the Bushmen was published in 1958.
+The chronicle of this dangerous journey into unfamiliar territory under harsh conditions filled me with the wonder of survival in harsh places.

 By the fourteenth century, Bantu tribes had begun to move into northern Namibia from Angola.
 By the seventeenth century, the Herero people had migrated from the East African Lakes to settle there as well.
 As the agrarian population grew, the Bantu pushed the hunter-gatherer San further into the challenging Kalahari Desert.

 By the time of Post’s trip, the population of the Bushmen had been diminished dramatically.
 Their survival depended on the challenges of the Kalahari Desert, the only safe place left for them after the encroachment of later arrivals.
 Then, the survivors were told to leave in favor of game reserves and tourist income.